mmmaaaxxx77/docker-swarm-cluster-application-base/node_exporter__prometheus__grafana/README.md

 * 3 Nodes Docker Swarm Cluster: demo1, demo2, demo3
 * Docker Registry is on the demo1 Node.
-* Grafana and Promethus Server are deployed on the demo1 Node.
+* Grafana and Prometheus Server are deployed on the demo1 Node.
 * Grafana data will be save to ${HOME}/data/grafana.

 Notes: